Home » Recipes » Method » Quick and Easy » 2 Ingredient Dough Garlic Naan (No Yeast)

 Start by mixing your Greek yogurt, self-raising flour and a little salt in a large bowl.
 You want to mix it with a large spoon or spatula until large, floury lumps start to form.
 At this point, get your hands in there.
 I like to mash any lumps of yogurt into the flour until a cohesive dough forms.

 Lightly flour a clean, flat surface and pop your dough onto it.
-Divide the dough into 8 roughly equal pieces (use a scale if you want to get precise here), then (using flour if needed), roll each piece out into a large circle, about 20cm in diameter.
+Divide the dough into 8 roughly equal pieces (use a scale if you want to get precise here), then (using flour if needed), roll each piece out into a large circle, about 8″/20cm in diameter.
 Don’t worry if the circle is rough around the edges.

-Mix together the butter, crushed garlic cloves, chopped parsley and a little flaky salt and get ready to top your naan as they only need a few minutes in the pan to cook.
-Set a small pan (but large enough to fit your naan) over a medium heat.
-Transfer your rolled out naan into the pan and cook for a couple of minutes on each side, until you start to see bubbles forming.
+Mix the butter, crushed garlic cloves, chopped parsley and a little flaky salt and get ready to top your naan as they only need a few minutes in the pan to cook.
+Set a small pan (but large enough to fit your naan) over medium heat.
+Transfer your naan to the pan and cook for a couple of minutes on each side, until you to see bubbles forming.
 You should end up with lots of brown spots on both sides of the naan.
 Transfer the cooked naan to a board and top with a teaspoon of the garlic butter, smoothing it all over the top using the back of a spoon.
 Repeat with the rest of the naan, then enjoy!

 PRO TIP: Cover the cooked, topped naan with a clean tea towel to keep them soft while you’re cooking the rest of the naan.